gspeed0689/photo-management-2022/README.md

 Some features:

 * Import via command line from the SD card folder
-* Import photos only from today or yesterday
+* Import photos only from today, yesterday, or an ISO 8601 date `YYYY-MM-DD`
 * Include a uid in the file name to track exports later
 * Multiple uid generation methods
   * secrets.token_urlsafe